hdeadman/puppet-s3_backup/README.md

 **Setup cron to backup a specific PostgreSQL database 2AM, every night**

-Once the schedule is executed, it will result in a copressed and timestamped backup archive E.g. s3://my-bucket/app-2015-10-18\_02\_00.psql.tar.xz .
+Once the schedule is executed, it will result in a compressed and timestamped backup archive E.g. s3://my-bucket/app-2015-10-18\_02\_00.psql.tar.xz .

 ```puppet
 s3_backup::backup_pgsql_cron { 'backup_app_database':